 You may feel numb or weak in the areas of the injection for several hours, though that will resolve on its own without additional treatment.
 You can go home to rest.
 It’s important that you avoid strenuous activities for the rest of the day.

-Learn more about the benefits of facet joint injections by calling the location nearest you or by booking an appointment online.
+Learn more about the benefits of facet joint injections by calling our office today.